FrancesCoronel/personal-website-v3/content/podcast/_index.md

 ## Tech Queens is first and only podcast that focuses solely on the stories and advice shared by women of color in tech. 🎙️👑

 > **Update 3/14/20** Tech Queens is being discontinued after 1 year of recording episodes.
 I'm focusing on my work with [Techqueria](https://techqueria.org).
-If you're interested in taking it over, feel free to reach out!
+If you're interested in taking it over, feel free to reach out.

 ### 💬 Why did I start this podcast?